NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Initial camera models and a reference DEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on vendor’s documentation, these images are
+Based on vendor's documentation, these images are
 :math:`2560 \times 1080` pixels.
 We use the geometric center of the
 image as the optical center, which turned out to be a reasonable enough
 assumption (verified by allowing it to float later).
 Since the focal
 length is given as 3.6 m and the pixel pitch is
 :math:`6.5 \times 10^{-6}` m, the focal length in pixels is

 .. math:: 3.6/6.5 \times 10^{-6} = 553846.153846.